ex-jedi/beginner-javascript-tutorials/README.md

 - The window object is everything about the currently opened window.
 That includes:

-  - the browser bar
+  - the browser bar.
-  - the tabs
+  - the tabs.
   - the scroll bar etc.

 - The window is where global variables are stored, as well as helpful properties like `window.location`.